 They will be cozy in the freezer until Dad wants to spoon some barely-thawed berries atop his shredded wheat.
 Being the good (and ridiculously active) farmer he is, he will pour whole milk – or half and half if he’s out of milk – slowly over the berries, allowing a few ice crystals to form.
 He loves the way it almost tastes like ice cream.

 Strawberries and rhubarb are a classic spring/early summer combination to be sure.
 After a winter of frozen fruits, citrus, and local apples, it’s time to pump up the volume a little and wake up the taste buds.

 This strawberry-rhubarb sauce will do exactly that.

-I have frozen this sauce in the past but my freezer is so jam-packed (no pun intended) that I prefer to water-bath can it.
-I can store it in the pantry and pull out a fresh 4-ounce jar anytime I need a bright pop of color and flavor to top my yogurt or a fresh pound cake.
-I love it on french toast or pancakes or to drizzle over profiteroles on Valentine’s Day.
-I have even been known to bring a jar with me to the ice cream stand (custard stand in my family – what do you call it?).
-No commercial product could ever come close…
+In the past, I have frozen this sauce.
+However, my freezer is so jam-packed (no pun intended) that I prefer to water-bath can it.
+Store the sauce in the pantry and pull a fresh 4-ounce jar out anytime.
+Sometimes I need a bright pop of color and flavor to top my yogurt or a fresh pound cake.
+In addition I love it on french toast or pancakes.
+Perhaps to drizzle over profiteroles on Valentine’s Day.
+When going to the ice cream stand, I have even been known to bring a jar with me.
+No commercial product could ever come close.

 - 1 pound rhubarb sliced about 1/2" thick